aaronbloomfield/ccc/hws/dex/index.md

 function _afterTokenTransfer(address from, address to, uint256 amount) internal override {
     if ( to.code.length > 0  && from != address(0) && to != address(0) ) {
-        // token recipient is a contract, notify them try IERC20Receiver(to).onERC20Received(from, amount) returns (bool success) {
+        // token recipient is a contract, notify them try IERC20Receiver(to).onERC20Received(from, amount, address(this)) returns (bool success) {
             require(success,"ERC-20 receipt rejected by destination of transfer");
         } catch {
             // the notification failed (maybe they don't implement the `IERC20Receiver` interface?)
+            // we choose to ignore this case
         }
     }
 }
 ```

 This function overrides the `_afterTokenTransfer()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
 Our overridden function above will first check if the `to` is a contract by checking if it has a non-zero code size; owned accounts always have zero length code.
 It also checks that both addresses are non-zero (`from` is zero on a mint operation, and `to` is zero on a burn operation).
 If it passed those checks, it will attempt to call the `onERC20Received()` function, if it exists; since it's in a try-catch block, nothing happens if it the function does not exist.
-If that function does not exist, then it does nothing (we could have had it revert in the `catch` as well).
+If that function does not exist, then it does nothing (we could have had it revert in the `catch` clause as well).

 The net effect of these two changes is that any time your TokenCC is transferred to a contract, it will attempt to notify that contract that it just received some ERC-20 tokens.